SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/04-Using JupyterLab.md

 - "Jupter Lab, Port-Forwarding"
 ---

-# 4. Jupter Lab on SuperPOD
+# 4. Jupyter Lab on SuperPOD

 - There is **NO display config and Open OnDemand setup in SuperPOD**, so it is not quite straighforward to use Jupter Lab